plone/Products.CMFPlone/plone/app/controlpanel/tests/types.rst

     >>> 'Changes saved' in self.browser.contents
     True

-Verify, that the setting has actually been changed:
+Verify, that the settings have actually been changed:

     >>> from Products.Archetypes.mimetype_utils import getDefaultContentType, getAllowedContentTypes
     >>> getDefaultContentType(self.portal)